8 Best Probiotic Supplements for Healthy Digestion

-When it comes to gut health, there's a lot of information out there to...digest.
 It’s hard to discuss the secrets to a healthy microbiome without mentioning probiotic supplements.
-But with so many options on the market, and words like "Bifidobacterium flying around," how do you know which probiotic is right for you?
+But with so many options on the market, how do you know the best probiotic for you?

-We're breaking down the best probiotic supplements available and what to look for in a high-quality probiotic, including the different strains, number of CFUs, and the benefits that these dietary supplements may have on your overall health.
+We break down the ins and outs of probiotics, including the best probiotic supplements available and what to look for in a high-quality probiotic.
+We also explain the different strains, number of CFUs, the difference between probiotics and digestive enzymes, and the benefits that these dietary supplements may have on your overall health.

 What are Probiotics?

 Probiotics are good-for-you living organisms and beneficial bacteria that thrive in your digestive system.
 Contrary to popular belief, not all bacteria are bad for us.
 In fact, probiotic strains contribute to digestive health, which in turn supports your immune system and overall health.
 Taking a probiotic can sometimes be just as effective as taking a supplement to boost your immune system.

 Our bodies need probiotics to maintain the right balance between good and bad bacteria within the gut.
 This balance keeps our digestive systems operating normally.
 In particular, probiotics stimulate the nerves responsible for moving food through the digestive system.
 This helps alleviate certain health issues, including irritable bowel syndrome (IBS), diarrhea, and even eczema and allergies.

 Some probiotic strains help your gut absorb medications more effectively and turn elements of the food you eat into vitamins that your body needs to thrive.
 In this way, a well-fed and active gut microbiome is key to a healthy immune system and metabolism.